iptch/2024-fall-architectural-katas/C4/C2-container.md

 - **Asynchronous Decoupling**: Integrates with external HR systems by asynchronously consuming the matches topic to enable interoperability.
 - **Resume Upload**: Uploads a resume to the employer's HR system when a match is unlocked.

-See [C3 HR Integration Component](C4/C3-Components-HR-Integration.md) for more details.
+Since the interoperability with multiple HR systems is a main challenge of this system a [C3 HR Integration Components](C4/C3-components-hr-integration.md) was created.

 ### Analytics
 - **Data Gathering**: Read-only access to databases and topics for: